 Winner: Airbus A380

 The pair were both the epitome of flying with style for their generations.
+The 747 was indeed a pioneer when it came to spacious cabins while delivering top quality customer experiences.
 However, the addition of so much extra cabin space onboard an A380 gives it more room for bars, showers, lounges, and full private suites.

 One thing that the 747 has over the A380 is the creative ways that its early operators marketed its top deck.
 For instance, Delta Air Lines launched the “world’s first flying penthouse apartment” on its units back in the 1970s.
 Regardless, Airbus still wins this round by providing so much space but still enabling its operators to offer such classy interiors.